VoidRunnerSam/randomizer/README.md

 - custom color themes with local storage use
 - fix any exploits found **(will be high priority when found)**

-## ⚠️ Safety Notice

-- Always verify any files you download before opening them
-- All logic is fully client-side — no files are uploaded or stored externally

 ## 📄 License